kevinaangstadt/CS340-S23-Notes/Day15Notes.md

 ## **Continuous Integration**
 #### Definition
--Practice of integrating code changes into the main branch of a shaped repository often automatically testing each change on both commits and merges, and automatically building each version .
+-Practice of integrating code changes into the main branch of a shaped repo -Often automatically testing each change on both commits and merges, and automatically building each version .
 -Push multiple times a day/ merge rebase into the main branch -Encourages best practices with commits
 -Reduce # of long lived branches